The truth about naming your new lawn care company?

 When clients think of lawn mowing, they should think of your name.
 That way, when they decide to buy, they’ll go to you.

-These seven tips will point you right at the best possible names for your lawn care business.
+These 7 tips will point you right at the best possible names for your lawn care business.
 All you’ll have to do is choose one.
 Happy naming!